scm4j/scm4j-vcs-git/README.md

   - Hosted on [Github](https://github.com/) using username and password provided by environment variables (see below)
   - Generates new before and deletes after each test
   - Named randomly (uuid is used)
-  - [Kohsuke Github API](http://github-api.kohsuke.org/) is used as to work with Github API
+  - [Kohsuke Github API](http://github-api.kohsuke.org/) is used as to operate with Github API

 # Using pk-vcs-git
 - Add github-hosted pk-vcs-git project as maven dependency using [jitpack.io](https://jitpack.io/).
 As an example, add following to gradle.build file: